How to Write a Stand Out Cover Letter

 Formatting

 Your cover letter should be no more than one page, single-spaced, using 10.5 to 12 point font.
-I like to aim for 250-350 words.
+We like to aim for 250-350 words.
 The content should be left justified, but your contact information at the top can be centered.
-I recommend mirroring the font and format used on your resume for consistency.
+We recommend mirroring the font and format used on your resume for consistency.

 Leave a Reply